swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 > Let's pretend there was something wrong with the instrument on the first five days for every second patient (#2, 4, 6, etc.), which resulted in the measurements being twice as large as they should be.
 >
 > 1. Write a vector containing each affected patient (hint: `? seq`)
-> 2. Create a new data frame with in which you halve the first five days' values in only those patients
+> 2. Create a new data frame in which you halve the first five days' values in only those patients
 > 3. Print out the corrected data frame to check that your code has fixed the problem
 >
 > > ## Solution